Zaid-Ajaj/Nancy.Serilog/README.md

 ```
 Install-Package Nancy.Serilog
 ```
-Enable logging from your Bootstrapper at `ApplicationStartup`, this block is a good place to configure actual logger.
+Enable logging from your Bootstrapper at `ApplicationStartup`, this block is a good place to configure the actual logger.
 ```cs
 using Nancy.Serilog;
 // ...